 Even after post-processing, I liked the Tamron produced files better than those from the Sigma 150-500mm OS.
 They just seemed sharper, had richer colors, and just ‘popped’ more.
 That’s not to say that you can’t get some decent images using the Sigma.
 You certainly can.
 It just takes more time in post to get them to where they need to be.

 In bright sunlight, the Sigma performed better and the jpegs looked cleaner, although the shadows areas on some images still had a bit of muddiness to them.
 In good lighting focusing with the Sigma was very fast and accurate.
 If any Photography Life readers have ever tried to capture a swallow in flight over water…you know exactly how challenging that can be.

 I was using a Nikon D7000 for part of my hands-on test and I was able to get a number of usable images of swallows in flight with it when using the Sigma 150-500mm OS.
 This was something I didn’t even bother trying with the Tamron when shooting with a D7000 due to focus lag.
 I also tried a number of AF-C bursts with the D7000 and got good results with the Sigma, filling up the D7000’s buffer on numerous occasions with well-focused sequential shots.

 So, what’s the bottom line?
-I think readers who own newer DSLR bodies will be better served buying the Tamron 150-600mm VC in terms of overall lens performance and image quality.
-Of course that is assuming that they are prepared to invest the additional money in the Tamron 150-600mm VC over the Sigma 150-500mm OS.
+I think readers who own newer DSLR bodies will be better served to buy the Tamron 150-600mm VC in terms of overall lens performance and image quality.
+Of course, that is assuming that they are prepared to invest the additional money in the Tamron 150-600mm VC over the Sigma 150-500mm OS.